 - B. All trees and/or palms used for tree replacement purposes shall be nursery grown and Florida No. 1 quality or better, as established by Grades and Standards for Nursery Plants, Department of Agriculture, State of Florida, as amended. - C. Replacement trees shall meet the minimum tree requirements established in Section 6.7.8. - D. Replacement trees shall be Florida native species compatible to the site. - E. Palms may only be used to replace palms that are permitted for removal.
 Replacement palms shall have a clear trunk height of 10-foot minimum.
-The use of palms shall workcomply with the required palm ratio as required in Section 6.8.10.C. - F. For trees removed pursuant to a tree removal permit or development plan approval, required replacement trees shall be located within the parcel boundaries and shown on the site plan.
+The use of palms shall work comply with the required palm ratio as required in Section 6.8.10.C. - For trees removed pursuant to a tree removal permitor development plan approval, required replacement trees shall be located within the parcel boundaries and shown on the site plan.
 If space constraints are such that the replacement trees cannot be located within the parcel boundaries using sound horticultural and design principles, then the replacement trees may be located on public property at the County's discretion and as determined at the time of the permit or site development review.
 The public property location shall be specifically designated by the County and such replacement trees shall be donated to the County.
-The County will be responsible for planting and maintenance of donated trees on public property. - G. As an alternative to replacement, the property owner may comply with the requirement of Section 6.7.8 by designating existing trees on site which are native tree species and less than 10 inches DBH as conservation trees, provided that the property owner takes steps to designate and protect such conservation trees.
-If the owner chooses to utilize this provision, then the location, number, size, and type (genus and species) of those trees or groups of trees requested as conservation trees shall be included in the tree survey. - H. A property owner designating conservation trees shall record in the public records of Marion County, a notice to subsequent property owners that the site contains conservation trees, subject to maintenance requirements, with reference to the development plan on file with the County designating such trees.
+The County will be responsible for planting and maintenance of donated trees on public property. - G. The preservation of existing Regulated Trees will count towards satisfying the required Replacement Tree amount at the following ratios: - (1) Preserved trees measuring 10 inches DBH to 19 inches DBH shall count towards the replacement tree criteria at a ratio of one inch of replacement value per one-inch preserved. - (2) Preserved trees measuring 20 inches DBH to 29 inches DBH shall count towards the replacement tree criteria at a ratio of three inches of replacement per one inch preserved. - (3) Preserved trees measuring 30 inches DBH to 35 inches DBH shall count towards the replacement tree criteria at a ratio of four inches of replacement per one inch preserved. - (3) Specimen Trees preserved shall count towards the replacement criteria at a ratio of eight inches of replacement per one inch preserved. - H. As an alternative to replacement, the property owner may comply with the requirement of Section 6.7.8 by designating existing trees on site which are native tree species and less than 10 inches DBH as conservation trees, provided that the property owner takes steps to designate and protect such conservation trees.
+If the owner chooses to utilize this provision, then the location, number, size, and type (genus and species) of those trees or groups of trees requested as conservation trees shall be included in the tree survey. - HI.
+A property owner designating conservation trees shall record in the public records of Marion County, a notice to subsequent property owners that the site contains conservation trees, subject to maintenance requirements, with reference to the development plan on file with the County designating such trees.
 A copy of such recorded notice on a form provided by the County shall be supplied to the Planning/Zoning Manager or his designee prior to the issuance of a Certificate of Occupancy.